Policies & Documents

 We know how important it is to keep all parents and carers up to date on the latest policies and information.
-From SEND, Safeguarding, Recycling & Uniform, you'll find everything you need to know right here.
+From SEND to Data Protection, you will find everything you need to know right here.

 As always, please don't hesitate to speak to any member of the school team or contact the school office for more information or to request a paper copy of any document.